rogiervandenberg/arduino-javascript-power-outlet/README.md

 ## Concerns
 All information sent through Dweet.io is public by default.
 This means anybody can see your light state and update it.

+Furthermore, the Arduino is polling, which takes some resources.
+It would be nicer to use HTTP chunked responses, but the connection will break eventually.